Donald Maclurcan: Early years

 He was the eldest son of Winifred Kenna and Charles Dansie Maclurcan.
 His grandmother, Hannah Maclurcan, was the author of "Mrs. Maclurcan's Cookbook" and owned the Wentworth Hotel.
 Charles Maclurcan (1889-1957) was an electrical engineer and he used the flat roof of the Wentworth Hotel for his pioneering experiments in wireless transmission.
-Donald Maclurcan was educated at OLSH in Bowral, New South Wales and at Saint Ignatius' College, Riverview, where he completed his education in 1936.
+Donald Maclurcan was educated at Our Lady of the Sacred Heart College in Bowral and at Saint Ignatius' College, Riverview, where he completed his education in 1936.
 With the exception of English, his academic record was ordinary, despite his intelligence: he simply was not interested.
 His school books were strewn with drawings and at the early age of 12 he declared that he wanted to be an architect.
 His most memorable achievement at school in fact was the notoriety he attracted when, with two friends, he hung a dummy in 1934 over the newly completed Sydney Harbour Bridge which prank garnered news paper coverage.
 Expulsion was avoided due to the intervention of one Jesuit father who liked him.

 Wartime

-After leaving school, he attended the Sydney Institute of Technology in Ultimo to study architecture.
+After leaving school, he attended the Sydney Technical College in Ultimo to study architecture.
 In 1938, he met his future wife, Margaret Davis.
 In 1939, he enlisted in the Militia as a despatch rider and whilst unofficially engaged to Margaret, any thought of marriage was placed in abeyance.
 In 1941, he joined the AIF as a Sapper Second Lieutenant and departed for the Middle East on the Queen Mary in September.
-On his return in March, 1942, he married Margaret at St. Mary's Cathedral, during 10 days leave.
+On his return in March, 1942, he married Margaret at St Mary's Cathedral, during 10 days leave.
 He then departed for New Guinea soon becoming a Captain in the 2nd/14th Field Company.
 In New Guinea, he worked in Port Moresby then walked from Kokoda to Soputa, supervising the maintenance of the roads and bridges whilst being bombed by the Japanese.
-In 1944, he returned to Australia and collapsed on the Parade ground with malaria, weighing less than 7 stone.
+In 1944, he returned to Australia and collapsed on the parade ground with malaria, weighing less than 7 stone.
 Invalided out of the army just when he was to be promoted to Major, he resumed his studies with great energy, completing the final 18 months of the course in 6 months.
 In doing so, he developed an ulcer.